 For more information on the Code of Federal Regulations, see the National Archives and Records Administration at the following Internet address: http://www.access.gpo.gov/nara/cfr/cfr-table-search.html.

 The following additional requirements apply to this project:

 - AR-4 HIV/AIDS Confidentiality Provisions

 - AR-6 Patient Care

 Applicants can find additional information on these requirements on the HHS/CDC Web site at the following Internet address: http://www.cdc.gov/od/pgo/funding/ARs.htm.

 You need to include an additional Certifications form from the PHS5161-1 application in your Grants.gov electronic submission only.
 Please refer to http://www.cdc.gov/od/pgo/funding/PHS5161-1-Certificates.pdf.
-Once you have filled out the form, please attach it to your Grants.gov submission as Other Attachment Forms.
+Once you Start Printed Page 49629have filled out the form, please attach it to your Grants.gov submission as Other Attachment Forms.

 VI.3.
 Reporting Requirements

 You must provide HHS/CDC with an original, plus two hard copies of the following reports:

 1. Interim progress report, due no less than 90 days before the end of the budget period.
 The progress report will serve as your non-competing continuation application, and must contain the following elements: